jazlab/JuiceBox/README.md

 ### Timed-draining

 - The “Drain” button allows you to drain or flush the juice bottle and tube after use.
 Its timed-draining feature prevents the valve from overheating during this process.
 - When the drain button is pressed, the valve will open for a set duration and then close automatically.
 If the button is pressed again before the time is up, the valve will be closed immediately.
 The LED light on the button turns on whenever the drain is on (this does not apply when the valve is opened by auto/manual inputs).
-You can change the maximum draining duration by configuring the relay module inside the control box (see relevant instructions for building the control box).
+You can change the maximum draining duration by configuring the relay module inside the control box (see relevant instructions above).

 ## Circuit diagram